Extra Virgin Coconut Oil - The Cure for Diabetes

 And what is the reason for reducing fat as well as sweets?
 It is to promote weight-loss.
 Overweight is of primary concern with diabetes so losing excess weight is a priority.
 Another reason for low-fat diet is to reduce risk of heart disease, which is a common consequence of diabetes.

-Benefits of extra virgin coconut oil in diabetics
+Health beneffits of coconut oil on diabetics

 There is one fat that diabetics can eat without fear.
 The fat is coconut oil.
 At one time, coconut oil received a negative press because of its high level of saturated fat.
 However, modern research has shown that not all saturated fats are alike and that the fatty acids in coconut oil, the medium chain triglycerides, do not raise serum cholesterol or contribute to heart disease, but are in fact very healthy.